sfritzell/Leaflet-Tutorial/topics/05-pop.md

 Note that this entire expression could be written as a single line of code.
 Because humans are not machines, however, it is best to split this code into multiple lines, especially if you ever plan to modify your Popup content!

+Add this Popup to your map.
+Save your file and open it again in your browser.
+What do you notice?
+How do you interact with the Popup?
+Take a bit of time and define a few more Popups for points on your map.
+Remember that you can bind Popups to objects other than Markers!

 ---

 [<<< Previous](04-obj.md) | [Next >>>]()